 Each year, the European Commission publishes an annual report on the operation of the RAPEX system, providing an overview of recall trends in the EU.

-The most recent annual report highlights a number of key trends for 2014:
+The most recent annual report highlights a number of key trends for 2017.

-More unsafe products are being identified in the EU
+Increase in unsafe products notified in the EU